-Effective February 2023 (estimate), The Legal Aid Act amendments (set out in Bill No. 46) will be in force.
+Effective February 1, 2023, The Legal Aid Act amendments (set out in Bill No. 46) will be in force.
 To coincide with those changes, Legal Aid Saskatchewan (LAS) has also developed service rules for our private bar panel members.

 The amendments to the Act include several “housekeeping” and other improvements such as updating definitions, terms, and references.

 More importantly, the amendments also provide more specific powers to LAS in determining and maintaining the composition of the panel of lawyers providing legal aid services in Saskatchewan and in making terms and conditions respecting those panel members providing services.

 Prior to the amendments, The Legal Aid Act provided that a member of the panel could only be removed for just cause.
 The amendments now specifically provide that a lawyer does not remain on the panel if they cease to be an employee of LAS, if they are no longer engaged in the practice of law, if they are removed from the panel for reasons set out in the terms and conditions established by LAS, or if they withdraw from the panel.

 Further, prior to the amendments, The Legal Aid Act provided for the establishment of guidelines, procedures and requirements to which solicitors or other persons retained under the Act provide legal services.
 The amendments now specifically allow for the establishment of terms and conditions respecting the designation of a lawyer as a member of the panel, the removal of a lawyer from the panel and creating a withdrawal process where a lawyer seeks to withdraw services on a file.

 The panel of lawyers providing legal aid services is made up of lawyers, who are employees of LAS, and private bar lawyers, who are paid under a tariff of fees.